-READ 0500 Basic Reading Skills (3-1-3) This is a fundamental reading course designed for students who need intensive, diagnostic-based instruction in basic word attack skills, vocabulary development, and basic comprehension strands.
+READ 0050 Basic Reading Skills (3-1-3) This is a fundamental reading course designed for students who need intensive, diagnostic-based instruction in basic word attack skills, vocabulary development, and basic comprehension strands.
 (Developmental/No college credit granted.)
-Prerequisite: THEA or THEA alternative.
+Prerequisite: Placement test.

-READ 0100 Reading Skills I (1-3-3) This is an introductory
+READ 0100 Reading Skills I (1-3-3) This is an introductory reading course.

-reading course.
 Course objectives emphasize skill development and/or refinement in basic skill areas, which include literal, interpretive, and evaluative comprehension, vocabulary, and the application of study skills to reading assignments.
 (Development/No college credit granted.)
-Prerequisite: READ 0050 or equivalent as determined by THEA or THEA alternative.
+Prerequisite: READ 0050 or equivalent as determined by placement test.

 READ 0200 Reading Skills II (1-3-3) This course is a continuation of READ 0100.
 Emphasis is placed upon skills that are essential to success in academic and technical/occupational fields of study.
-(Developmental/No college credit granted) Prerequisite: READ 0100 or equivalent as determined by THEA or THEA alternative.
+(Developmental/No college credit granted) Prerequisite: READ 0100 or equivalent as determined by placement test.

 READ 080X Reading Lab (0-X-X) This course is designed for students to participate in remedial studies on an individual basis.
 Course content is customized to each student's specific deficiencies.
 Semester credit hours vary depending on students' specific needs.
-Students will expand their reading skills beyond the literal comprehension level, improving flexibility and efficiency, and effectively applying this knowledge to other academic disciplines.
 Course may be repeated for credit.
-(Developmental/No college credit granted) Prerequisite: Permission from the instructor.
+(Developmental/No college credit granted.)
+Prerequisite: Permission from the instructor.